flex2016/5GWavelength_AWS/README.md

 ## Problem
 * Retailers are still far behind in digitizing their storefronts and taking advantage of the data within their storefronts.
 This transition is difficult due to a heavy reliance on expertise of technical solutions.
 Even managing a wifi system is difficult.
-Brick & Mortar Retailers are losing customers.
+Brick & Mortar retailers are losing customers due to being unable to understand all their customers.
+However this data is extremely valuable.

 ## Solution
+* Addressing the issue of adding digitization - 5G for the most part is a plug it and forget it system.
+Endpoints like a 5G enabled camera (raspberry pi) can be easily setup in a location without reliance on a technical expert.

 * We created an end-to-end solution from Web UI (intially tested with an IoT camera - raspberry pi) to backend machine learning model - which examines consumer behavior - from fraud behavior to shopping behavior.
 This can also lead us to examine the movement of their stock.

 Traditionally this is done through an ERP system or a manual paper tracking method.
 Using 5G and AI we can enable retailers to enable better experiences for consumers.
 Such as detecting consumer personas.